cucumber/compatibility-kit/README.md

 The kit is composed of features, step definitions, and messages:

-- features, once executed, emit an exhaustive set of Messages as specified b the protocol
+- features, once executed, emit an exhaustive set of Messages as specified by the protocol
 - step definitions allows to execute the features of the kit as expected
 - Messages - serialized as `.ndjson` files - are the reference: a given feature